SivaJegadeesh/Smart-Home-Automation/README.md

 ## Challenge: Objectives

-1.To develop a platform to empower students to excel in competitive exams while bridging the gap between career goals and skills acquisition.
+- To develop a platform to empower students to excel in competitive exams while bridging the gap between career goals and skills acquisition.
-2.To utilize Gemini API to analyze skill gaps and recommend tailored courses.
+- To utilize Gemini API to analyze skill gaps and recommend tailored courses.
-3.To create AI-powered mock tests using fine-tuned Gemini API for personalized exam preparation.
+- To create AI-powered mock tests using fine-tuned Gemini API for personalized exam preparation.
-4.To provide real-time assistance and guidance powered by fine-tuned Gemini API for users through query analysis of text or image data.
+- To provide real-time assistance and guidance powered by fine-tuned Gemini API for users through query analysis of text or image data.